THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 Work began in February 1935 and Leyland independently came up with the same layout as Yellow Coach – transverse rear power pack, with an angle drive to the rear axle – but using an 8.6 litre diesel engine.
 After all their effort the design team were dismayed to find that General Motors had already published a patent for such a layout.
 They took advice from Sefton, Jones, O’dell and Stephens – Leyland’s patent agents – who confirmed their design at that point infringed the patent.

-Leyland was aware they were not the only British bus-builders looking at the potential of a transverse rear engine layout.
+Leyland was aware it was not the only British bus-builder looking at the potential of a transverse rear engine layout.
 The Birmingham and Midland Motor Omnibus Company (‘Midland Red’) built most of its own fleet, and in 1935 produced the S.O.S.
 REC (Rear Engined Coach), which featured a petrol engine and French Cotal epicyclic transmission.
 How the drive ran from the engine to the wheels is unclear.

 Back at Leyland work proceeded apace and by April the Experimental Department was starting to build the prototype chassis.
 The 7 foot 6 inch width restriction at the time meant that the radiator and angle drive protruded outside the body line, and only single rear tyres were fitted.
 Meanwhile the design team pressed on looking for ways to get round the patent and improve on the American solution.